 Confusing.

-But progressives should beware doubling down by saying “our agenda didn’t work because we didn’t do it hard enough”.
-That’s Cope coming from anyone, and we recognize it as shenanigans:
+Progressives should beware doubling down by saying “our agenda didn’t work because Dems didn’t do it hard enough”.
+Saying that a strategy didn’t work because it was not implemented vigorously enough is Cope coming from anyone, and we recognize it as shenanigans:

 “Conservatism never fails.
 It is only failed.”
 I came up with this during my long experience of studying the right, and realizing that basically anything that is politically successful is kind of labeled conservatism.
 Any failure is wiped off the books in this bad faith utterance that well, of course it failed because it wasn’t conservative.
 Romney wasn’t conservative enough.
 McCain wasn’t conservative enough.
 “Bush wasn’t conservative,” you began to hear in 2004, when the wheels came off the bus with Iraq, and all the rest.